Skip to main content

 You may not get on the list if you have been involved in antisocial behaviour,

-But you could still join if you can show that your behaviour has changed.
-For example, if you are using any support services.
+But you could join if you can show that your behaviour has changed.
+For example, if you are using support services.

-You could also join if the person responsible for the behaviour has left your household.
+You could also join if anyone responsible for the behaviour has left your home.

 • need sheltered or supported accommodation